chanchanchan97/ICAFusion/README.md

 Code：xli9

 # Files
+**Note**: This is the txt files for evaluation.
+We continuously optimize our codes, which results in the difference in detection performance.
+However, the codes of module for multimodal feature fusion still remain consistent with the methods proposed in this paper.

  - **KAIST**
 Link：https://pan.baidu.com/s/1N7SNEPXKX7KFaO2Th7vq2g
 Code：zijw

-**Note**: We continuously optimize our codes, which results in the difference in detection performance.
-However, the codes of module for multimodal feature fusion still remain consistent with the methods proposed in this paper.

 ### Citation
 If you find our work useful in your research, please consider citing: